zelda19/zelda19/README.md

-# Hi,👋 I'm Ceejay Maghanoy
+# Hi,👋 I'm Cee jay Maghanoy

 IT graduate with hands on linux and networking experience, currently building backend dev skills and game dev